Saptow/Featherweight-Prolog---Logic-Programming-Assignment/README.md

-# st-andrews-programming-language-assignment
+# CS3050: Logic & Reasoning

-Implemented a logic-based programming language for a school assignment
+Implemented a lightweight version of Prolog as part of school assignment in St Andrews